unKNOWN-G/Projects/Tic_Tac_Toe/README.txt

 Update Count	Date			Description

-	1	11-01-2021		A basic file to display the matrix in a notepad or any python teminal is made 2	12-01-2021		A Working Tic Tac Toe without exceptional Handling was made 3	13-01-2021		Made the code a bit more modular
+	1	11-01-2021		A basic file to display the matrix in a jupyter notebook or any python teminal is made 2	12-01-2021		A Working Tic Tac Toe without exceptional Handling was made 3	13-01-2021		Made the code a bit more modular
 	4	16-01-2021		Made Exceptional Handlings For the NOtebook Version Release of Tic Tac Toe game